andrewhilario/andrewhilario/README.md

 ## 👨‍💻 About Me

-I'm a passionate Front-End Developer with experience in backend development, working toward becoming a Full-Stack Web Developer.
-I enjoy building responsive, user-friendly web applications and continuously learning new technologies to enhance my development skills.
-I'm available for freelance projects and collaborative opportunities.
+I’m a Software Engineer with hands-on experience building full-stack web applications.
+I enjoy turning ideas into clean, reliable systems, from backend logic and APIs to responsive, user-focused interfaces.
+I’m always learning and improving my skills by working with modern tools and technologies.
+I’m open to freelance work and collaborative projects where I can contribute and grow.

 - 🔭 **Currently working on:** Expanding my full-stack development capabilities
-- 🌱 **Currently learning:** Django Rest Framework & React Native
+- 🌱 **Currently learning:** AI Agents
-- 💼 **Available for:** Freelance projects and development opportunities
+- 💼 **Available for:** Freelance projects, Custom Website, Thesis Applications and other development opportunities
 - 📫 **Reach me:** hilarioandrew12@gmail.com

 ---